-Refer to one or a combination of the following:-

-User Operating labels on the boiler.
+Check for fault or lockout codes on the control display and refer to one or a combination of the following:-User Operating label on the boiler.
 Wiring Diagram, Control Sequence and Fault Finding sections in these instructions.

 6.4 Final Adjustments